 So as you can see, we have a lot in common!

-Once again, each Elmer will be sponsored by a business and individually decorated by an artist, and on reaching the end of their Parade, will be auctioned to raise valuable funds for St Elizabeth Hospice.
+Once again, each Elmer is sponsored by a business and has been individually decorated by an artist, and on reaching the end of their Parade, will be auctioned to raise valuable funds for St Elizabeth Hospice.

 About Wild in Art